Kwantux/networks-docs/docs/components.md

 The recipes should be unlocked at join, make sure the recipe book is set to “Show all” and not “Only craftable”.

-After [selecting the network](/basics), the components should be installed in, just place down the component you crafted.
+After [selecting the network](/basics), the component can be installed in chests by right clicking them.

 You should receive a confirmation message in chat.

 For further editing, you need a **Network Wand**, which can also be crafted.

-Using left-click (without shift), you can switch between filter editing and priority editing mode.
+Using left-click (without shift), you can switch between regular filter, strict filter and priority editing mode.

 By right-clicking on a network component, you can see basic information about it.